-Do I really need to soak the potatoes for my fries?
-Soaking takes forever!
+Do I really need to soak potatoes to make french fries?

 I have soaked my potatoes exactly one time, the first time I made air fried French fries.
 It's supposed to help get rid of some of the starch, and technically you're supposed to do the same thing for oven fries.

 I honestly don't feel like it makes enough of a difference in the finished fry, considering the added time.
-If you want to soak, go for it!
-If not, don't!
-To make fries in my air fryer here’s what I do:
+If you want to soak, go for it; if not, don't!

 Make sure that you choose an air fryer with a basket that comes apart for easy cleaning (if it has a basket).